sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/browsers/index.md

 If you run on Linux you need to set the full path to the binary:
 ```--firefox.binaryPath```

-The current default Docker container only contains one version of Firefox.
-If you want to test on more versions, [let us know](https://github.com/sitespeedio/browsertime/issues/new) so we can fix that.

 ### Set your own Firefox preferences
 Firefox preferences are all the preferences that you can set on your Firefox instance using **about:config**.
 Since we start with a fresh profile (except some [defaults](#firefox-profile-setup)) of Firefox for each page load, we are not reusing the setup you have in your Firefox instance.